Kyle Hurst: Doncaster Rovers

 After a trial in which Hurst played in several pre-season friendlies for Doncaster Rovers, he signed a two-year contract with the League Two club on 22 July 2022.
 He made his club and Football League debut on the opening day of the 2022–23 season, playing 82 minutes of a goalless draw away to Bradford City before being substituted immediately after receiving a yellow card.
 Hurst continued in the starting eleven, and scored his first senior goals in his fifth league match, a 20 yard chip over the goalkeeper and a powerful shot high to his near post, to complete Doncaster's comeback from 1–0 down against Salford City.
 On 1 March 2023, by which time he had seven goals from 36 appearances in all competitions, he signed a two-and-a-half-year contract with the club.

+Having been almost ever-present in 2022–23, injury kept Hurst out of the new season until 9 September.

+By the middle of the 2024–25 season, Hurst had lost his first-team place.
+His contract with Doncaster was extended to run until June 2026, and he joined Scottish Championship club Queen's Park on loan for the remainder of the season.
+He made his debut on 9 February, replacing Seb Drozd in the starting eleven for the Scottish Cup fifth round match against Rangers at Ibrox Park.
+He came close to opening the scoring in the second half before being replaced by Drozd, who gave Queen's Park the lead two minutes later.
+Seven minutes into stoppage time, Rangers were awarded a penalty kick, which was saved by Calum Ferrie to inflict what was Rangers' first Scottish Cup defeat to lower league opponents since 1967 and only such defeat at home.

+On 9 August 2025, Hurst joined National League club Gateshead on loan until 4 January 2026.